-Director of Heartdancers yoga studio, Sandra Morales, is passionate about the ancient practice of yoga and fascinated by the fusion of earthly movements, and stretches with the spirit of Aboriginal culture.
+Director of Heartdancers yoga studio, Sandra Morales, is passionate about the ancient practice of yoga and fascinated by the fusion of earthly movements.

 Morales tells SBS this is just one reason why she incorporates Aboriginal culture into her popular workshop, ‘Weaving Aboriginal Sounds and Stories with Yoga’ held on Gadigal Land, in Sydney’s Eastern Suburbs.

-The workshop aims to connect students with the ancient spirituality of this sacred land and pay respects to its traditional custodians by helping them to align their spirit, unite their body and send a prayer to Mother Earth during yoga.
+The workshop aims to connect yogi students with the ancient spirituality of this sacred land and pay respects to its traditional custodians.
+In turn, it helps achieve the fundementals of yoga to align one's spirit, unite one's body and send a prayer to Mother Earth during yoga.

 “My idea is that every time you share this yoga knowledge, you have to acknowledge the place where you are,” says Morales.

 The yoga teacher, who is originally from Columbia, started the Indigenous fusion yoga class nine months ago.

 Morales says she actively searched for an Indigenous musician to collaborate with and find the right person who could introduce Aboriginal culture into the yoga space.

 “I was working with yoga with different sounds and music and I wanted to collaborate with an Aboriginal musician.”